andrehoejmark/TIN175/README.md

 Things to be tested <br>
 1. Find variables that are important with regression<br>
 2. Try adding cities further away<br>
-3. Add and remove variables and layers/neurons ex: adding raining, snowing, sunny<br>
+3. Using different inputs i.e. <temp, windspeed, winddir> , <temp, percipitation, humidity, winddir>
+   to predict <temp, windspeed, winddir> , <temp, percipitation><br>
 4. Try at different training time.
-Do we need data from 40 years back or 20years back.<br>
+Do we need data from 40 years back or 20years back<br>
-5. Try ltsm , gated recurrent network<br>
+5. Compare LSTM and GRU network performance<br>